 When it comes time to sit the exam, essential oils can help again.

 They will help you to focus and remain alert.
-But also, having built an association with particular oils during your study time, and then having the same aroma around you at the exam, using them in the exam itself can trigger the right frame of mind and aid in remembering what you have learned.
+But also, having built an association with particular oils during your study time, using them in the exam itself can trigger the right frame of mind and aid in remembering what you have learned.

-When I was studying for my first aromatherapy qualification, I used to have a tissue with a few drops of the particular essential oil I was working on beside me.
-Having the aroma there while I was reading & learning about that oil, its history, properties, chemistry, uses etc, really helped me to recall this information each time I later smelled the oil.
+When I was studying for my first aromatherapy qualification, I would have a tissue with a few drops of the particular essential oil I was working on beside me.
+Inhaling the aroma while I was reading & learning about that oil, its history, properties, chemistry, uses etc, really helped me to recall this information each time I later smelled the oil.

-Just as important as having the right state of mind to study (& recall) though, is the ability to relax, whether before or in between exams.
-You need to be able to wind down, take some time out and rest to get the best from yourself and what you have learned.
+Just as important as having the right state of mind to study (& recall), is the ability to relax.
+You need to be able to wind down, take some time out and rest.
+To get the best from yourself and what you have learned.

 Lavender – when sleep eludes you, lavender helps to relax and relive stress.
 At night put a drop of lavender on a tissue and pop it into your pillowcase.
 You will be able to breathe the aroma in overnight.